Rise of the Tomb Raider PC Version

-Killing critters supplies her with all manner of created items and craftable goodies, which she can make whenever she returns to camp quiver straps pouches you name it.
-If she can build it, someone from the Bambi cartoon is going to end up biting the dust.
+Killing critters supplies her with all manner of created items and craftable goodies, which she can make whenever she returns to camp quiver straps pouches, you name it.
+If she can build it, someone from the Bambi cartoon will end up biting the dust.

 At the campfires, she can also level up, and sometimes she ruminates on the current ridiculousness of the situation that she’s found herself in.
 Leveling sees you placing points into various skill trees, of which there are three.
 And they raise skills like soaking damage, grading items, or making special moves.
-Also, they have some little I think somewhat ridiculous requirements for going up in other sections where you have to spend a certain amount in one tree to then get another tree; it’s sort of weird.
+Also, they have some little, I think, somewhat ridiculous requirements for going up in other sections where you have to spend a certain amount in one tree to get another tree then; it’s weird.